Energy Sector Construction Disputes

 Profit and energy generation are generally the key motivators for new projects.
 Owners are faced with the challenge of trying to design and build in an environment where the justification for doing so can evaporate at the drop of a hat if, for example, there is movement in a commodities index.
 In a world of US$100/barrel oil, projects can afford grand designs, ‘nice-to-haves’, multiple levels of redundancy and the use of the very best materials.
 However, volatility in the oil price can lead to an entirely different dynamic, causing owners to seek to engage in ‘value engineering’, or to vary the timing (either by accelerating or delaying) to catch an anticipated market upturn, or to get out of capital costs as quickly as possible.
 This can radically alter the dynamic between owner and contractor, shifting a successful project relationship towards one that is operating under extreme pressure.

 Recent years have shown strong trends towards ever more interventionist host states in this regard, with projects being audited to ensure that no ‘gold plating’ is occurring.
 This often occurs when audit bodies, designed to root out corruption and check for black-and-white compliance with procurement regimes, are unleashed.
 One may be forgiven for assuming that this applies more to projects undertaken in developing nations, but it is also applicable in first world developments, particularly where margins are tight.
-It should be noted, however, that this approach can sometimes ignore real-world dynamics of how construction decisions are taken during the course of a project, or what normal industry practice is in the energy sector (with its belt-and-braces approach to safety and reliability, and the constant conflict between using expatriate expertise and complying with ‘local content’ requirements).
+It should be noted, however, that this approach can sometimes ignore real-world dynamics of how construction decisions are taken during the course of a project, or what normal industry practice is in the energy sector (with its belt-and-braces approach to safety and reliability, and the constant conflict between using expatriate expertise and complying with requirements to use local resources).

-The energy transition – paving the way for future construction
+Energy transition – paving the way for future construction

 Technology drives the energy industry

 It comes as no surprise that developments in technology are the driver behind changes in the energy industry.
 Developments in power production from coal to nuclear, for example, show how technology and energy production processes have changed in recent decades.
 These processes, however, bring about issues of their own as to how technology is managed in construction contracts.
-Owners and contractors are also, quite rightly, concerned about valuable rights in process and production technology, particularly where competing states are involved.
+Owners and contractors are also concerned, quite rightly, about valuable rights in process and production technology, particularly where competing states are involved.

 As well as technological developments in energy processing itself, developments in other ancillary fields also change the way energy is sourced.
 For example, the increase in battery technology, particularly in the automotive industry as well as in the potential for long-term power storage, has driven growth in the sourcing and processing of minerals such as lithium and cobalt.
-Some commentators see that electrification and storage is the beginning of an era away from the traditional fossil fuels and, as such, demand for such minerals could represent the ‘new oil’.
+Some commentators see that electrification and storage is the beginning of an era away from the traditional fossil fuels and, as such, demand for these minerals could represent the ‘new oil’.

 Issues beyond employer–contractor disputes